patelhinal21/ToDoListApp-Using-Javascript/README.md

 - To Display form on click of a button to input data
 - To Add a new to-do on the click of add button after the data is inputed and validated

-Instructions:
-- To clone the repository from git using git clone git@github.com:neu-mis-info6150-fall-2022/assignment-6-patelhinal21.git reviewassgn5

 - to install node modules